1. Home

 1. Locate the manufacturer of the printer.
 This should be on the printer somewhere.
 You might find that you have a Brother printer, for example, or a printer from Canon.

-2. Search the web for your printer manufacture’s website.
+2. Search the web for your printer manufacturer’s website.
 For instance, if your Brother printer is offline, searching brother printer drivers will land you on the Brother website.
 The same is true for a Canon printer that’s offline; go to their website instead.

 3. On their website, use the search bar to find your specific printer.
 It’s identified by its model number, which is listed somewhere on the printer, likely next to the brand name.